 802.11a supports speeds in bandwidth up to 54 Mbps, in a frequency spectrum regulated, approximately 5GHz.

-This frequency is 5GHz decreases the coverage of the signal, encountering difficulties penetrating the walls and other objects.
-There is, however, the advantage of the superior speed of 54 Mbps and the elimination of the risk of interfering with other household appliances, the latter using frequency regulated by 2.4GHz.
+This frequency is 5GHz decreases the coverage of the signal, intampinand difficulties in penetrating walls and other objects.
+However, there is the advantage of a higher speed of 54 Mbps and the elimination of the risk of interfering with other household appliances, the latter using the regulated frequency of 2.4GHz.

 Devices with 802.11a and 802.11b are not compatible with each other.
 Some manufacturers have chosen to make hybrids that support both standards, but they can not be combined.
 There are separate standards in the same device.

 In the years 2002 and 2003 appear on the market new products with Wifi on the new 802.11g standard.

-Characterized by low production costs, high transfer speed is the unregulated frequency of 2.4GHz, eliminating the possibility of obstruction of the wall signal, but also by the interference risk with other appliances.
+Characterized by low production costs, high transfer speedthe the unregulated frequency of 2.4GHz, eliminating the possibility of obstruction of the wall signal, but also by the interference risk with other appliances.

 This standard is also known as “Wireless N".
 Surely you have met in the years 2009 - 2010 Wi-Fi routers on which appeared inscribed a "N".

 Some wireless router manufacturers have gone all the way to standards 802.11b / g / n on the same device.
 This "bouquet" was known as "Draft N”And was implemented by SMC on the famous routers SMC Barricade N SMCWBR14-N.

 As a summary, we can characterize 802.11n through a bandwidth of maximum 300 Mbps, ability to penetrate obstacles, thanks to the 2.4 GHz frequency, but also by the risk of interfering with other nearby networks operating on 802.11b / g standards.

 This the newest Wi-Fi standard and most popular on the latest generation devices.
 802.11ac uses dual-band wireless technology, being able to support two simultaneous connections, both on frequency 2.4GHz and the 5GHz.